grantm/perl-libxml-by-example/source/dom.rst

 * the ``removeChild()`` method needs to be called on the *parent* of the node we're removing, so if the Text node is whitespace-only then we need to use ``parentNode()``.

+Of course an even simpler solution in this case would have been to turn on the ``no_blanks`` option (described earlier) when parsing the initial XML document.

 Another handy method for adding to the DOM is ``appendWellBalancedChunk()``.
 This method takes a string containing a fragment of XML.
 It must be well